Kostia06/ILN/README.md

   When it asks what file would you like to run you add , and say true or false for debug.
 For example, Calculator/main, true

+  # CONTACT

+  If there any sort of bugs or other, please contact ilnkostia@gmail.com.
+It would be appreciated

   # FUN FACTS

   -The original name for this programming langauge is supposed to be Lucy, but it was already taken